shanenelson1117/shanenelson1117.github.io/README.md

 ## Academics

-I am a senior at the University of Washington majoring in Computer Science and Political Science.
+I am a senior at the University of Washington majoring in **Computer Science and Political Science**.

 ## Programming Experience